Protocentral/HealthyPi/README.md

 HealthyPi GUI based on Processing
 ---------------------------------

 [Processing](https://processing.org/) has been used to develop the visualization software for the HealthyPi.

-It is an open source framework based on Java.
+Processing is an open source framework based on Java.
 The following are the steps to get the visualization software ready for patient monitor:

 ###Step 1 : Download Processing IDE for your HOST COMPUTER operating system